archietram/nguyenktram.github.io/index.md

+**Nguyen "Archie" Tram, Ph.D.**
 Biomedical Engineer · Data Scientist · Medical Researcher
-**Nguyen "Archie" Tram, Ph.D.**

 Breaking down complex research—one blog at a time.

+**Through this blog, I strive to make science accessible, insightful, and inspiring for everyone.**
 ---

 **Expertise**